0xsequence/sequence.js/README.md

 ### How to do a release

-1. Run `yarn` to make sure everything is up to date
+1. Run `pnpm` to make sure everything is up to date
 2. Code.. do your magic
-3. Run `yarn changeset` to generate a new .changeset/ entry explaining the code changes
+3. Run `pnpm changeset` to generate a new .changeset/ entry explaining the code changes
 4. Version bump all packages regardless of them having changes or not
 5. Commit and submit your changes as a PR for review
 6. Once merged and you're ready to make a release, continue to the next step.
 If you're not ready to make a release, then go back to step 2.
-7. Run `yarn build && yarn test` to double check all tests pass
+7. Run `pnpm build && pnpm test` to double check all tests pass
-8. Run `yarn version-packages` to bump versions of the packages
+8. Run `pnpm version-packages` to bump versions of the packages
 9. Commit files after versioning.
 This is the commit that will be published and tagged: `git push --no-verify`
-10. Run `yarn release`.
+10. Run `pnpm release`.
 If the 2FA code timesout while publishing, run the command again with a new code, only the packages that were not published will be published.
 11. Finally, push your git tags, via: `git push --tags --no-verify`